woodstr/Research-Project-Data-Matrix-Code/README.md

 ## Goals

+### Final coding :on:

+Yucheng has spotted mistakes I have made in the code.
+This final week will be spent with rewrites and fixes based on his advice.

+#### More Textures :on:

+I should get around 50-100 different metal textures as backgrounds for the DMCs.

+#### Code fixes :on:
+- Don't normalize images at any stages
+- Early stopping based on validation, not training!
+- Change augmentation based on notes
+- Swap from ResNet to U-Net

-### Initial Report Due :x:
+### Initial Report Writing :on:

-Bulk writing of report.
+Initial writing of report.

 Veronika will be reading research paper reports on 5th December.
-Submit initial version of report before then so that she can read and give feedback.
+Start writing and be sure to submit before then.

 ## Outcome of Week